 This article explains whether cholesterol is a lipid and what roles it plays in the body.
 It also discusses how to measure and manage lipid levels, which can be important in preventing health issues.

-Cholesterol is a lipoprotein, which means that it is part lipid and part protein.
+Cholesterol is a member of the lipid chemical family.
 A lipid is a type of fat.